 One day you will understand.
 You will understand what we have done.
 Why we deserve this.

 Those old words shattered the illusion that nearly bound her to her fate.
 No. Ben knew nothing about her, about what she was or what she had done.
 He knew only hate for her kind.
 Like Tyler Lamm and his ilk, he blindly followed the well-trodden path of ignorance and malice.
 Lena knew she deserved no less than death for what she had done.
 But Ben ending her would not be justice.
-He had no right to her judgment, no right to render the wages of her sins.
+He had no claim to her judgment, no right to render the wages of her sins.

-Whether it was muscle memory or the voice of an indignant ghost whispering into her ear, whatever remorse she had crystallized into violent conviction before another tear had seeped from her eyes.
+Whatever remorse she had crystallized into violent conviction before another tear had seeped from her eyes.
 No. She wasn’t going to let him kill her.
 She still had two lives to live.

 Her lifetime of training returned to her in a single godless moment of clarity.
 The cut in her hand began to seethe.